-EEG provides a measure of brain wave, i.e., how the brain functions over time.
+EEG provides a measure of brain waves, i.e., how the brain functions over time.
 It tracks and records brain wave patterns or the electrical signals of the brain.

 The machine used to perform this test comes with small metal discs with thin wires, which are called electrodes.
-These electrodes are placed on the scalp from where it sends signals to a computer to record the results.
-For a normal brain activity, it makes a normal or recognizable pattern, but for abnormal brain activity, the pattern may be distorted or unrecognizable.
+These electrodes are placed on the scalp, where it sends signals to a computer to record the results.
+Normal brain activity makes a normal or recognizable pattern, but for abnormal brain activity, the pattern may be distorted or unrecognizable.

 How EEG Works: